line

 python

-line(stroke=None, strokeWidth=None, opacity=None, interpolation=None) -> MarkParameters
+line(stroke=None, strokeWidth=None, opacity=None, curve=None) -> MarkParameters

 | Parameter | Type | Description |